Automattic/jetpack/readme.txt

 * Admin Page: fix a typo in the Magic Links modal.
 * Custom CSS: fix Media Width label layout issue in Firefox.
 * Sync: fix home and Site URL synchronization issues on sites with custom Cron implementations.
+* WordPress.com Activity Log: add Action Scheduler to the list of blacklisted post types

 --------